theolliebbb/LiveSaver/README.md

 # LiveSaver
-Application for registering events C#, SQLite, Xamarin
+Application for registering live events C#, SQLite, Xamarin

 -Login and Registration using a local SQLite Database